AdamBruss81/SharpQ3Load/README.md

 History:

 This program started as a final class project for a Graphics class circa 2005.
-The founders are Scott Nykl and Adam Bruss.
-The original idea and inspiration to load Quake3 maps from vrml and allow moving around in them came from Scott.
-Adam would make subs at Quiznos occasionally for Scott and the two started talking.
-After the class ended Adam continued working on it to bring it to where it is today.
-The vast majority of functionality and code present today came after the class ended.
+It was extended after the class ended until about 2010.
+Then more features were added in 2018,2019 including the shading engine.